Why Weavers Grove

 Unstable housing among families with children will cost the U.S. $111 billion in avoidable health and education expenditures over the next 10 years.
 Safe, stable, and affordable homeownership helps lower these costs by making it easier to afford basic needs like rent, food, and utilities.

-LEARN MORE ABOUT HABITAT FOR HUMANITY AND WHY AFFORDABLE HOMEOWNERSHIP IS SO NEEDED IN THE FOLLOWING RESOURCES.
+LEARN MORE ABOUT WHY AFFORDABLE HOMEOWNERSHIP IS SO NEEDED IN THE FOLLOWING RESOURCES.

 Harvard University’s Joint Center for Housing Studies compiled and analyzed the latest data on the state of the nation’s housing.
 This is a key document for understanding the need for affordable housing in America.
-SOME OF ITS FINDINGS INCLUDE:The estimated annual income needed to afford median homeownership costs rose 20% to $117,000.
+SOME OF ITS FINDINGS INCLUDE:Only 1 in 7 renters can afford a median-priced home with today’s mortgage rates and costs.

 READ THE FULL REPORT HERE.